 Resonance has a deeper meaning in the current climate, as it not only refers to the power of change generated from each individual, but also implies that people can conquer the covid pandemic by working together.

+Taiwan Pavilion at LDB

+The Taiwan Pavilion

+Directed by the Taiwan Design Research Institute (TDRI), the Taiwan Pavilion has become a hybrid of humanities and technology.
+TDRI first invited Quanta Computers, the leading Taiwanese technology company, along with the Physics Department of National Taiwan University, to join the project’s core team and participate in the initial discussions.
+TDRI then nominated the internationally famous design agency Bito, to create the theme and establish a comprehensive strategy for the exhibition.
+Bito gathered inspiration from iconic Taiwanese temples and the various religious activities in Taiwan, as well as the influential physics theory “The Schumann Resonances”, to create an exhibition which captures the spirits of both the humanities and technology.

+Bito

-Bito utilised this concept to demonstrate how each individual can be linked with others via a similar frequency, and uses a metronome to display the physical phenomena.
-In order to make the concept easy to understand and maximise audience engagement, the design team created an interactive experience to bring the idea of Swingphony to life.
-Via this exhibition, the Taiwan Pavilion highlights how everyone can make an impact in society, and how a synchronised rhythm inspires belief in the possibility of bringing peace to thBito, the creator of Swingphony, is an international award-winning design agency, having won The Art Directors Club Award (New York) and The Red Dot Design Award (Germany).
+Bito, the creator of Swingphony, is an international award-winning design agency, having won The Art Directors Club Award (New York) and The Red Dot Design Award (Germany).
 Swingphony is led by Bito’s Creative Director, Keng-Ming Liu, who formed an interdisciplinary team of film directors, graphic designers, digital artists, illustrators, animators and copy writers, in order to fulfil the Taiwan Pavilion’s mission as part of The London Design Biennale by bringing a unique and positive interpretation of Resonance, which we hope will raise the possibility of making the world a better place.

 Bito is available for media interviews via video call.